Python1320/vr_asmr_petting/README.md

 	  - The package includes a script that will automatically setup sounds to correct hand bones.
 No manual setup should be necessary.
       - Do not disable the "VRPets Prefab" object itself as the pets will not work properly
  6. Run build and test or republish your avatar
+ 7. Remember to enable OSC and to regenerate OSC config!

   - VRCFury will automatically add a new [expression menu](https://docs.vrchat.com/docs/action-menu#expression-menu) entry and you will be able to toggle the pets on and off there.
 Test it in game and see if it works.